 The Committee's rule does not operate only to the benefit of the prosecution.
 In fact, its rule will provide the defendant with more information than the rule proposed by the Supreme Court.
 The rule proposed by the Supreme Court permits the defendant to obtain a list of only those witnesses who will place him at the scene of the crime.
 The defendant, however, would get the names of these witnesses anyway as part of his discovery under Rule 16(a)(1)(E).
 The Committee rule not only requires the prosecution to provide the names of witnesses who place the defendant at the scene of the crime, but it also requires the prosecution to turn over the names of those witnesses who will be called in rebuttal to the defendant's alibi witnesses.
-This is information that the defendant is not otherwise entitled to discover change made in 1979 to similar language in Rule 11(e)(6).
+This is information that the defendant is not otherwise entitled to discover.

+Note to Subdivision (f).
+This clarifying amendment is intended to serve the same purpose as a comparable change made in 1979 to similar language in Rule 11(e)(6).
 The change makes it clear that evidence of a withdrawn intent or of statements made in connection therewith is thereafter inadmissible against the person who gave the notice in any civil or criminal proceeding, without regard to whether the proceeding is against that person.